paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-040-oil-pollution.md

 **(c) Oil Terminal Facilities and Oil Tanker Operations Association**

-(1) **Establishment** — There is established an Oil Terminal Facilities and Oil Tanker Operations Association (hereinafter in this section referred to as the “Association”) for each of the Programs established under subsection (b) of this section.
+(1) **Establishment** — There is established an Oil Terminal Facilities and Oil Tanker Operations Association (hereinafter in this section referred to as the “Association”) for each of the Programs established under subsection (b).

 (2) **Membership** — Each Association shall be comprised of 4 individuals as follows: